 Should You Have A Pressure Reducing Valve Installed At Your Property?

-High water pressure (over 600KPA) and what it does to your plumbing
+High water pressure (over 600KPA) and what it does to your plumbing infrastructure and fittings

 Water which is being forced through the pipes at high pressure can cause the